(The Lost One)

 It was Peter’s name alone that sold this picture, which is why he undertook the very difficult task of playing the lead role as well as directing “Der Verlorene.”
 But to make a Peter Lorre film for a German audience when he hadn’t performed for the German public in nearly twenty years was problematic.
 He couldn’t simply carry over his American persona, which was hard enough to quantify in an American context.
 His solution was to reinvent himself as a German antihero to fit the new realities of postwar Germany.
 The look that his cinematographer Vaclav Vich would give the film was a harsh, high-contrast black and white similar to that used in film noir and by the Italian neorealist filmmakers, and Peter made no attempt to soften the look when he was photographing himself.
 He had lost weight, and the loose skin on his face and neck, his complexion toughened and discolored by the California sun, and his watery eyes and thinning lips gave him a weathered, Bogart-like look.
 He really needed the sort of tactful Hollywood lighting, makeup and camera angles that made Bogart’s decaying beauty tolerable to look at.
 Rothe is supposed to be a sad, defeated man, but the fact that he looks so badly prematurely aged, combined with Peter’s depressive characterization of Rothe, makes for a painful viewing experience for those who come to the film anticipating the sort of crowd-pleasing tactics and boyish energy they’d every reason to expect from Peter’s earlier film performances.

 “Der Verlorene” dutifully follows conventions of the Hollywood noirs that Peter had appeared in over the years.
 There is heavy liquor and cigarette consumption, handguns are brandished and femme fatales swarm over the wary protagonist.
 But Peter and his collaborators, like most European filmmakers who’ve tackled the noir genre, lacked the essential American instinct for anomie-driven violence, and so these elements of American noir fit uncomfortably into the film’s European setting.
 The most problematic element in the film’s noir paradigm is Rothe himself.
 Hollywood relies on the assumption that any American, sufficiently stressed, can pick up a gun or a knife and become an outlaw.
 However, respectable middle-aged Germanic research scientists do not transform overnight into serial killers as “Der Verlorene” requires Rothe to do, and this unreality is the film’s chief weakness as well as its greatest strength.
 Will the viewer just go along with the story for the pleasure of seeing Peter Lorre kill again, or find some deeper meaning there?
 Critics often interpret “Der Verlorene” as a fable about the crimes of the Nazi regime (as they also do with “M”) but I don’t think it was really Peter’s intention to rub the Germans’ noses in what they’d done.
-Dr. Rothe’s predicament might be more of a metaphor for what happens to people during wartime, when they see and do things so traumatizing that they can never return to what used to pass for a normal, civilized life.
+Dr. Rothe’s predicament might be more of a metaphor for what happens to people during wartime, when they see and do things so traumatizing that they can never fully assimilate back into what used to pass for a normal, civilized life.

 Latter-day Germans have taken pride in “Der Verlorene,” including it in critical discussions of their postwar cinema, releasing a festschrift version of the novel Peter published based on the film’s screenplay, and keeping the film in circulation in home video editions.
 In contrast, most Americans don’t even know it exists.
 When it was finally given a U.S. theatrical release in the 1980s, critic Vincent Canby dismissed it as “a curiosity.”
 The habit of trivializing Peter is so ingrained in us.
 Nevertheless “Der Verlorene” is essential to understanding Peter’s American career because that’s what the film is really about.